The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Rifle Paper Co.: All things stationery and home decor are 30% off sitewide with code MERRY30.

-• Saatchi Art: Save on original art right now at Saatchi Art — you’ll get 15% orders over $1,000 with code BLACKFRIDAY15 and 10% off orders over $500 with code BLACKFRIDAY10, now through Nov.
-26.
+• Saatchi Art: Save on original art right now at Saatchi Art — you’ll get 20% originals over $3,000 with code BFCM20 and 15% off all other originals with code BFCM15.

 • Simple Human: Streamline your home with sleek trash cans and more — now through Nov.
 28, select products will be 25% off online (and Simplehuman members can get up to 35% off).